Tougeki – Super Battle Opera: Format

 Each tournament is played either individually or in teams of up to three players and uses a single-elimination system to determine a winner.
 The qualifications are done on a regional level using a two-tier system: Players form their teams and compete at local arcade halls in a single elimination tournament.
 The winners then go on to a regional playoff, and the winners of this playoff are granted a spot in the finals in Tokyo.

 American and European players have been granted special spots at the Tougeki finals.
 In Europe, the representatives are decided by the Tougeki France organization.

 Though a few arcade machines are set up for casual play at the finals, the main focus is on the tournaments.

 Champions

 DVD releases

-A few months after the finals in Tokyo, DVD movies containing all matches in the playoffs are released by Enterbrain, the owner of Arcadia.
-The movies are released in a number of volumes, containing a number of discs.
+A few months after the finals in Tokyo, DVD movies containing all matches in the playoffs were released by Enterbrain, the owner of Arcadia.
+The movies were released in a number of volumes, containing a number of discs.
 Each disc containing one entire tournament.
-They are usually released 1–2 months after the actual tournament.